djanovec/MidlandCode-C1/Week 4 - April 15th through April 19th/04-18-19 - Directives and Authguards/Classwork/classwork.md

 ## Back to the Todo App!

-1. Add a transition between each of our routes.
-Let's have them fade in and out.
+1. Add the ability for a user to login and store the user into local storage.
-2. Now let's add an animation for when we add a todo.
+2. Only allow the appropriate user to access a `user/:username` route via an AuthGuard